 Many pancreatic cancer patients report that doctors never asked about their family history of cancer prior to diagnosis.
 And that’s a problem, says Diane Simeone, M.D., Professor of Surgery and Pathology at New York University and Director of the Pancreatic Cancer Center.

 Now, there is a simple family history tool in the works.
 This tool will help doctors glean the information they need to ensure that everyone who has an elevated risk enrolls in a proper screening program.
-It would also allow these patients to have an opportunity to participate in clinical trials to test promising new blood-based biomarkers for the early detection of pancreatic cancer.
+It would also allow those same people to have an opportunity to participate in clinical trials to test promising new blood-based biomarkers for the early detection of pancreatic cancer.

 The Nuts and Bolts